A More Personal Way to Coach

 Early in dating, dopamine can make ordinary interactions feel extraordinary.
 A text message triggers anticipation.
 A glance feels charged.
 The brain quickly associates this person with potential reward, which helps explain why it is so hard to stop thinking about them.

 Dopamine is also sensitive to novelty and unpredictability.
-As a relationship becomes more predictable, those sharp dopamine spikes naturally decrease .
+As a relationship becomes more predictable, those sharp dopamine spikes naturally decrease.
 Studies of long-term couples suggest this is a normal adaptation, not a sign that love is gone.
+Gottman’s work indicates that couples who equate the fading of dopamine with the loss of love are more vulnerable to disappointment and to chasing the “spark” elsewhere.

 Dopamine, Attraction, and the “Spark” of Early Love

-Gottman describes the first phase of love as a limerence phase (Phase 1 in “The 3 Phases of Love”).
-It corresponds to what most people think of as the honeymoon period: dopamine‑driven attraction, strong longing, and a narrowed focus on the other person.
+Gottman describes the first phase of love as a limerence phase.
+It corresponds to what most people think of as the honeymoon period: dopamine-driven attraction, strong longing, and a narrowed focus on the other person.
 Brain imaging shows strong activation in reward regions when people in early romantic love see images of their partner.

-From a Gottman perspective, limerence looks like positive sentiment override—the phase in which partners interpret each other generously.
+From a Gottman perspective, limerence looks like positive sentiment override — the phase in which partners interpret each other generously and overlook flaws.
 Minor irritations are minimized, and people assume good intent.
 Dopamine in relationships helps create this glow, but in Gottman’s model it is only the first phase of love.

 What matters for the future of the relationship is what happens as couples move out of limerence into the second phase: building trust.
-If you are in this high‑dopamine stage and want to look beyond chemistry, Gottman’s “How to Plan a Successful Relationship” offers concrete questions about values, conflict, and life dreams:
+If you are in this high-dopamine stage and want to look beyond chemistry, Gottman’s guide on how to plan a successful relationship offers concrete questions about values, conflict, and life dreams.

 When Dopamine Fades: Why Conflict and Disconnection Increase